Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis: Experiments

-\Cref{tab:test-20240615-1} shows the results of computation without the reduction of {\KrylovGS} by Procedure~\ref{alg:reduction-krylovGS}.
+\Cref{tab:test-20240615-1} shows the results of the computation without the reduction of the {\KrylovGS} by Procedure~\ref{alg:reduction-krylovGS}.
 Computing times are measured in seconds.
 Memory usage, measured in megabytes, represents the total amount of memory requested by the program, not necessarily the amount of memory used at one time. ``Average $|a_{ij}|$'' and ``max $|a_{ij}|$'' denote the average and the maximum of the absolute value of the element of $A$, respectively.
 To make a difference in each matrix small, we fix the magnitude of the determinant by fixing the constant term of $f(\lambda)$.
 For all the matrices used in the experiments, Average $|a_{ij}|<10^3$ and $\max|a_{ij}|<10^4$, thus we expect that the difference in the test matrices does not have much effect on the computing time.

-\Cref{tab:test-20240615-1-detail} shows the computing time of each step of the algorithm.
-The column ``$f(A)$'' corresponds to the computing time of $f(A)$; ``Alg.~\ref{alg:ker-f(A)-lbar-generators}'' corresponds to computing time of a {\KrylovGS}; ``Alg.~\ref{alg:jordan-krylov-basis}'' corresponds to computing time of Jordan-Krylov bases; ``Alg.~\ref{alg:single-jordan-chain}'' corresponds to the computing time of Jordan chains, calculated as shown in the example in \Cref{sec:examples}.
+\Cref{tab:test-20240615-1-detail-annih} shows the computing time of each step of the algorithm.
+The column ``$f(A)$'' corresponds to the computing time of $f(A)$; ``Alg.~\ref{alg:ker-f(A)-lbar-generators}'' corresponds to computing time of a {\KrylovGS}; ``Alg.~\ref{alg:jordan-krylov-basis}'' corresponds to computing time of Jordan-Krylov bases; ``Alg.~\ref{alg:single-jordan-chain}'' corresponds to the computing time of Jordan chains, calculated as shown in the example in \Cref{sec:examples}. ``$\pi_{A,j}(\lambda)$'' corresponds to the computing time of the unit minimal annihilating polynomials (it is excluded from the total computing time in \Cref{tab:test-20240615-1}, and written with parenthesis).
+We note that, throughout the experiments, $\pi_{A,j}(\lambda)$ is calculated by the probabilistic algorithm (see \Cref{rem:pseudo-minimal-annihilating-polynomial}).